Helm Chart

 • Verify S3 credentials and endpoint

-• For MinIO, ensure config.storage.s3.forcePathStyle: true is set
+• For Garage and other self-hosted S3 servers, ensure config.storage.s3.forcePathStyle: true is set

 • Check endpoint includes proper scheme (http:// or https://)